 Keith Jarrett performed 10 improvised pieces and Hoagy Carmichael’s “Stardust” Monday in his first solo piano recital in L.A. in 23 years.
-The music performed was concise and often spacious, influenced by the darkness of his personal life and soothing nature of the standards his trio has excelled at for more than two decades.
+Conceptually, his music is coming from a vastly different mindset than it did when he was wowing fans with variations on his “Koln Concert” recording in the 1970s and early ’80s: The music performed, unamplified, at Walt Disney Concert Hall was concise and often spacious, influenced by the darkness of his personal life and soothing nature of the standards his trio has excelled at for more than two decades.

 This solo piano recital was not the cerebral exercise found on Jarrett’s most recent disc, “Radiance,” a 2002 solo show recorded in Japan.
 For this concert, dedicated to John Cassavetes for his indie spirit, he alternated between aggressive, rolling numbers driven by his left hand and gently chord-based ballads.

 He tossed in a bit of a rock ‘n’ roll spirit, too, playing boogie-woogie, a blues, gospel and a bit of funk the way one would expect of Gene Harris.
 Jarrett’s seriousness has hung with him like an albatross, but he’s loosened up — he visited the hall in its first season, after all, and criticized its acoustics.
 Jarrett has found a way to pull ideas out of thin air that exhibit his technical mastery of the piano and reach the audience with some degree of warmth; it’s no longer a search for enlightenment via the 88s.